MementoMori15x6/15x6-sim/case_studies/terra-luna_2019-2022/manuscript/Terra-Luna_Collapse_Trajectory_2019-2022.md

 ### 5. Conclusion

 The Terra-Luna case demonstrates that the Board can reveal hidden thermodynamic fragility well in advance of visible failure.
-Future work will apply the framework to additional replicating systems to further test its generalisability.
+Future work will apply the framework to other systems to see if the signal holds.

 ---

 **Appendix**
 - Full ledger CSV: `terra_luna_ledger.csv`
-- Phase map: `board_07_dateline.png`
 - Main manuscript: *The Board – Political Thermodynamics* (for complete methodology)

 ---